-Paris is full of treasures, but the Marais is a jewel in the City of Light.
-Spanning the 3rd and 4th districts, this neighborhood has become one of the most popular in Paris.
-However, it was far...
+Paris is full of treasures, but Le Marais is a shining jewel in the City of Light.
+Spanning across the 3rd and 4th arrondissements, this centrally-located neighborhood has become very popular with...

 Shopping and culture in Le Marais

 Once your stomach is full, finish up your shopping with some sexy underwear at Les Dessous d’Apollon (8 Rue de Moussy).
 You’ll find all your favorite brands, from Andrew Christian to Garçon Français.

 The best gay bars in Paris

 Now it’s time to immerse yourself in the gay nightlife Le Marais has to offer!
 For an aperitif, start at one of the many wine bars such as Le Barav (6 Rue Charles-François Dupuis).
 To continue the adventure, head to the Cox, a pillar of the Marais, or Open Café for its happy hour.
 Just don’t expect to find a seat on the packed terrace...